What is Zirconia

 Characteristics of Zirconia

-1. Color and Brightness
+1. Color and Clarity

 2. Hardness

-3. Shine and Sparkle
+3. Luster and Sparkle

 Use of Zirconia in Jewelry